daily Broadcast

 J.I.
 Packer has this moment in his book where he says, “If you want to know how well you know God, there’s a litmus test, there are four things that characterize people that genuinely know God.”

+It’s not their external stuff.
 These are things you can actually measure.
 He writes in his book, “Those who know God deeply have great energy for God.”
-So, just, privately, maybe on your notes just write, “Great energy.”
-Yes or no?
-Do you have great energy for God?
-Or ask yourself: Where do you have great energy for?
-Because that will tell you what you worship.

 The final takeaway is that spiritual maturity does mean our lives will exhibit significant spiritual progress within and without.